Acts of Union 1707: Treaty and passage of the 1707 acts

 Both countries appointed 31 commissioners to conduct the negotiations.
 Most of the Scottish commissioners favoured union, and about half were government ministers and other officials.
-At the head of the list was Queensberry, and the Lord Chancellor of Scotland, the Earl of Seafield.
-The English commissioners included the Lord High Treasurer, the Earl of Godolphin, the Lord Keeper, Baron Cowper, and a large number of Whigs who supported union.
+At the head of the list was the Duke of Queensberry, and the Lord Chancellor of Scotland, the Earl of Seafield.
+The English commissioners included the Lord High Treasurer, Sidney Godolphin, 1st Earl of Godolphin, the Lord Keeper of the Great Seal, William Cowper, Baron Cowper, and a large number of Whigs who supported union.
 Tories were not in favour of union and only one was represented among the commissioners.

 Negotiations between the English and Scottish commissioners took place between 16 April and 22 July 1706 at the Cockpit in London.
 Each side had its own particular concerns.
 Within a few days, and with only one face to face meeting of all 62 commissioners, England had gained a guarantee that the Hanoverian dynasty would succeed Queen Anne to the Scottish crown, and Scotland received a guarantee of access to colonial markets, in the hope that they would be placed on an equal footing in terms of trade.

 After negotiations ended in July 1706, the acts had to be ratified by both Parliaments.
 In Scotland, about 100 of the 227 members of the Parliament of Scotland were supportive of the Court Party.
-For extra votes the pro-court side could rely on about 25 members of the Squadrone Volante, led by the Marquess of Montrose and the Duke of Roxburghe.
-Opponents of the court were generally known as the Country party, and included various factions and individuals such as the Duke of Hamilton, Lord Belhaven and Andrew Fletcher of Saltoun, who spoke forcefully and passionately against the union, when the Scottish Parliament began its debate on the act on 3 October 1706, but the deal had already been done.
+For extra votes the pro-court side could rely on about 25 members of the Squadrone Volante, led by the James Graham, 4th Marquess of Montrose and John Ker, 1st Duke of Roxburghe.
+Opponents of the court were generally known as the Country party, and included various factions and individuals such as the James Hamilton, 4th Duke of Hamilton, John Hamilton, Lord Belhaven and Andrew Fletcher of Saltoun, who spoke forcefully and passionately against the union, when the Scottish Parliament began its debate on the act on 3 October 1706, but the deal had already been done.
 The Court party enjoyed significant funding from England and the Treasury and included many who had accumulated debts following the Darien Disaster.